 Beat eggs and egg yoke.

-Mix in sorghum, coconut sugar, salt, spices and lemon zest.
+Mix in sorghum, coconut sugar, salt, spices and lemon zest into egg mixture.

-Mix in pumpkin purée and cream until well mixed.
+Add pumpkin purée and cream to mixture until well mixed.

 Lower the temperature to 350ºF turn the oven down and bake for 45 to 50 minutes.